Sendouc/sendou.ink/README.md

 - feature-constants.ts
 - feature-schemas.server.ts

-Note: Anything that should be accessed outside of that feature should be re-exported in the index.ts file.
-Note 2: Currently the project is in progress to migrating this style so that's why not everything is using it yet.
+Note: Currently the project is in progress to migrating this style so that's why not everything is using it yet.

 ## Commands